HTAV Projects Levels 5-6

 This site contains online resources for both the History and Geography subject areas of the Victorian Curriculum.
 The 5-6 History resource introduces students to the Royal Flying Doctor Service and its contribution to remote Australian communities.
 It includes three sections: VIEW (a short video ‘The Furthest Corner’), EXPLORE (an interactive tour of the Royal Flying Doctor Service museum in Broken Hill) and MAKE (a student task or project).

-Produced by the History Teachers’ Association of Victoria for the Department of Veterans’ Affairs, the Chinese Museum and Culture Victoria
+Produced by the History Teachers’ Association of Victoria for the Department of Veterans’ Affairs, the Chinese Museum and the Victorian Collections (originally Culture Victoria).

 Produced by Culture Victoria, the Heritage Council of Victoria and the History Teachers’ Association of Victoria

 History in Place is a film-making project for students visiting museums or heritage sites.
 It can also be adapted for use with primary sources in the classroom.
 The toolkit includes an instructional documentary, PowerPoint, storyboard worksheet, assessment rubric, excursion forms and examples of student work.
-This resource is suitable for upper primary and all secondary school students.
+This resource is suitable for Levels 5 and 6.